Bledian Krasniqi

-Bledian Krasniqi (born 17 June 2001) is a Swiss professional footballer who plays as midfielder for Swiss Super League club FC Zürich.
+Bledian Krasniqi (born 17 June 2001) is a professional footballer who plays as a midfielder for Swiss Super League club Zürich.
+Born in Switzerland, he represented that nation at youth international levels but in 2024 switched to play for Kosovo national team.

 Club career

 On 29 November 2018, Krasniqi made his professional debut against AEK Larnaca in UEFA Europa League.
 On 20 June 2019, it was confirmed that Krasniqi had been loaned out to FC Wil for the 2019–20 season.

 International career

-Krasniqi was born in Switzerland to Kosovan Parents, and holding both passports.
-He is a youth international for Switzerland.
+Born and raised in Switzerland, he is of Kosovan origin from Gjilan.
+From 2016, until 2023, Krasniqi has been part of Switzerland at youth international level, respectively has been part of the U15, U16, U17, U18, U19, U20 and U21 teams and he with these teams played 38 matches and scored five goals.

+On 14 November 2024, FC Zürich announced that Krasniqi had decided to represent Kosovo national team.
+On 30 May 2025, he received a call-up from Kosovo for the friendly matches against Armenia and Comoros.
+His debut with Kosovo came ten days later in the friendly match against Comoros after coming on as a substitute at 70th minute in place of Meriton Korenica.